skyzh/core-os-riscv/README.md

 [![Sourcegraph](https://sourcegraph.com/github.com/skyzh/core-os-riscv/-/badge.svg)](https://sourcegraph.com/github.com/skyzh/core-os-riscv?badge)

-An operating system in Rust.
+An xv6-like operating system in Rust.

-This project is based on "The Adventures of OS: Making a RISC-V Operating System using Rust".
+This project is originally based on "The Adventures of OS: Making a RISC-V Operating System using Rust", and is now being made to have an xv6-like structure.
-In files not modified by this project, original licenses are preserved.

 ## Build Instructions